imskm/kore-doc/api/miscellaneous.md

 void kore_strip_chars(char *in, const char strip, char **out)
 ```
 ### Description
-Safely strip all occurences of a certain character from a C string.
+Safely strip all occurrences of a certain character from a C string.
 The result must be freed by the caller.

 | Parameter | Description |
 | -- | -- |